michaljuhas/sample-database/README.md

 mysql -u root sample_staff < sample_staff.sql
 ```

+## ℹ️ info

+Quite a lot of people ask why the `user_stat` table is empty.
+It's intentional - you will fill it in one of the lessons.
+Have fun! :)

 ## Enjoy the course

 And you're done!
 Enjoy and check my course on Udemy: